 When the economy collapsed in 2008, construction wages dropped, causing skilled workers to either retire or leave the industry for higher paying jobs, particularly in oil and gas.
 Pay is now moving back toward historical levels.
-The Association of General Contractors of America says 56% of companies responding to its 2013 survey were increasing wages and/or benefits to retain skilled workers.
-Construction Recruiters Network says average wages for all construction workers were up about 3% in 2013 and another 3% in 2014.
+The Association of General Contractors of America says 66% of companies responding to its 2019 survey were increasing base pay rates for workers and 29% were providing bonuses and incentives to attract employees.
 Make sure you're keeping pace.